canonical/bundle-kubeflow/README.md

 ### Setup

-Setting up this bundle requires a Ubuntu VM.
+Setting up this bundle requires a Ubuntu installation or VM.

 > If you are on macOS or Windows, you will need to use an Ubuntu VM.
 You
 > can [install multipass][multipass] and access an Ubuntu VM with these